Are iOS Camera Apps Helping or Hurting Filmmakers?

 - Optimized for latest iOS and for 64-bit devices.

-- Support for high-speed 120 FPS videos which remain at 120 FPS after export.
+- Support for high-speed videos (up to 240 FPS) which preserve their frame rate after export.

 - Modern iOS features: import and export of HEVC (compatible devices only), Drag & Drop, and Peek & Pop.